 In March 2018 NAV Portugal was put on track to become the sixth member of the COOPANS Alliance.

-On September 18th, 2018 NAV Portugal officially becomes a member of the COOPANS Alliance.
+On September 18th, 2018 NAV Portugal officially became a member of the COOPANS Alliance.